Northwestern Ontario: Population

 Northwestern Ontario is the province's most sparsely populated region: 54% of the region's entire population lives in the Thunder Bay census metropolitan area alone.
 Aside from Thunder Bay, Kenora is the only other municipality in the entire region with a population greater than 10,000.

-The overall population of Northwestern Ontario has been in decline over the past decade, mainly because of a downturn in the forestry sector, but some individual municipalities within the region have seen modest population growth over the period.
+The overall population of Northwestern Ontario declined in the early 21st century, mainly because of a downturn in the forestry sector, but some individual municipalities within the region have seen modest population growth over the period.

 Politics

-Northwestern Ontarians tend to lean left politically, mainly due to the history and influence of labour unions and a growing environmental ethic.
+Northwestern Ontarians tend to lean left politically, mainly due to the history and influence of labour unions.
 At the federal level, Northwestern Ontario is represented by Liberal MPs Marcus Powlowski in Thunder Bay—Rainy River and Patty Hajdu in Thunder Bay—Superior North, as well as Conservative MP Eric Melillo in the Kenora District,.
-Provincially, PC Greg Rickford represents Kenora—Rainy River, NDP Sol Mamakwa represents Kiiwetinoong, NDP Judith Monteith-Farrell represents Thunder Bay—Atikokan, and Liberal Michael Gravelle represents Thunder Bay—Superior North.
+Provincially, PC Greg Rickford represents Kenora—Rainy River, NDP Sol Mamakwa represents Kiiwetinoong, PC Ken Holland represents Thunder Bay—Atikokan, and Liberal Michael Gravelle represents Thunder Bay—Superior North.

 In 2005, some residents of the region expressed dissatisfaction at the level of attention paid to the region by the provincial government.
 Some, most notably former Kenora mayor Dave Canfield, and Fort Frances town councillor Tannis Drysdale, have proposed the idea of the region as a whole, or parts of it, seceding from Ontario to join Manitoba, although the campaign did not attract widespread public support.